fevangelou/kontrol.sh/docs/pages/services.md

 $ /root/kontrol/tools/letsencrypt.sh
 ```

-The process will also copy the hostname's (valid) certificate to be used by the firewall's UI as well (CSF).
+The process will also symlink the hostname's (valid) certificate to be used by the firewall's UI as well (CSF).